40net-cloud/fortinet-azure-solutions/FortiGate/Playground/CustomVHD/README.md

 ## Introduction

-The FortiGate VM's are normally deployed from the Azure Marketplace using the Azure Portal, using ARM/Terraform templates or other types of deployment.
-Sometimes you require a specific VHD's of the FortiGate VM.
+FortiGate VMs are normally deployed from the Azure Marketplace using the Azure Portal, using ARM/Terraform templates or other types of deployment.
+Sometimes you require a specific VHD of the FortiGate VM.

 ## Design